JappyPing/noise2read/docs/source/Usage/Examples/ABEs_CBEs.rst

 * Download datasets `D32_D33 <https://studentutsedu-my.sharepoint.com/:f:/g/personal/pengyao_ping_student_uts_edu_au/EmjKFVI9QklJrR8Xe0YJP1kBEq8F_SPeUa-Xwx98JQZRNw>`_.

-* Using noise2read to correct the datasets
+* Using noise2read to correct the datasets.
+The running time of each experiment is about 13 minutes using 26 cores and GPU for training.

 .. code-block:: console